1992 Gent–Wevelgem

-The 1992 Gent–Wevelgem was the 54th edition of the Gent–Wevelgem cycle race and was held on 8 April 1992.
+The 1992 Gent–Wevelgem was the 54th edition of the Belgian Gent–Wevelgem cycle race and was held on 8 April 1992.
 The race started in Ghent and finished in Wevelgem.
 The race was won by Mario Cipollini of the GB–MG Maglificio team.

 General classification

 Final general classification (Note: Djamolidine Abdoujaparov finished first, but was disqualified for an irregular sprint.)